Nieuport 28: Background and origins

-By the middle of 1917, it was obvious that the Nieuport 17 and its immediate developments, such as the Nieuport 24bis, could provide only moderate performance gains over the standard model, so that they were unable to keep pace with the latest German fighters.
-In fact, the Nieuport 17 line was already being supplanted in French service by the SPAD S.VII, as quickly as supplies of the Hispano-Suiza engine would allow.
-It had become increasingly apparent that the basic sesquiplane "v-strut" layout was approaching the limits of its development.
+By the middle of 1917, it was obvious that the Nieuport 17 and its developments, such as the Nieuport 24bis, could provide only moderate performance gains over the standard model and were unable to keep pace with the latest German fighters.
+The Nieuport 17 line was already being supplanted in French service by the SPAD S.VII, as quickly as supplies of the Hispano-Suiza engine would allow.
+It had become apparent that the basic sesquiplane "v-strut" layout was approaching the limits of its development.

 The Nieuport 28 design advanced the concept of the lightly built, highly maneuverable rotary engined fighter typified by the Nieuport 17 to the more demanding conditions of the times.
 Bowers refers to it as being "an excellent example of the step-by-step evolution of a single basic design to its point of ultimate development and then its transition into a new model to meet changing requirements".

 Prototypes

-During 1917 the Nieuport company experimented with a number of new designs - including monoplanes, biplanes and triplanes.
+During 1917 the Nieuport company experimented with a number of new designs, including monoplanes, biplanes and triplanes.
 None of these types achieved production status and never received an official military designation, but the results of tests provided information later used in future Nieuport fighters, including the 28.

 Several prototypes of the new fighter were constructed.
-Three different dihedral settings for the top wing were tried, including a completely flat wing, and one with marked dihedral that rested very close to the top of the front fuselage.
+Three dihedral settings for the top wing were tried, including a flat wing, and one with marked dihedral that rested very close to the top of the front fuselage.
 Production aircraft featured an intermediate configuration, which involved a slight dihedral in the upper wing and taller cabane struts, providing room to accommodate a second machine gun, mounted under the wing's center section.

 Additional prototypes based on the design of the N28 were built to test various features of the Nieuport 29, including its wooden monocoque fuselage, and alternate engine installations, such as the 300 hp Hispano-Suiza 8Fb, 170 hp Le Rhône 9R, 275 hp Lorraine-Dietrich 8Bd, and 200 hp Clerget 11E.

 Design

 The Nieuport 28's design featured several improvements over the 27, including the adoption of a more powerful engine, a twin-machine gun armament, and a new wing structure.
 For the first time, a production Nieuport fighter was fitted with conventional two-spar wings, top and bottom, in place of the sesquiplane "v-strut" layout of the earlier Nieuports.
 Both wings featured elliptical wingtips, instead of the angular raked tips common to Nieuport's earlier designs.
 The upper wing was built in two sections, joined together over the fuselage center-line.
 The leading edge of both wings was laminated with plywood.
 Ailerons were fitted to the lower wings only and controlled via torque tubes.

-In order to provide a more streamlined profile, the fuselage was longer and slimmer, so narrow that its twin Vickers machine guns were offset to port, one between the cabane struts and one just outboard of them.
+To provide a more streamlined profile, the fuselage was longer and slimmer, so narrow that its twin Vickers machine guns were offset to port, one between the cabane struts and one just outboard of them.
 The design of the tail unit closely followed that of the Nieuport 27.